smskiles/asd_processing/README.md

 the downlooking SWIR falls to a few DN and the ratio becomes unstable.
 Masked channels are interpolated so the result can be integrated, and the mask is returned so plots can leave them blank.

-Separately, treat 960 to 1010 nm as the weakest part of the spectrum whatever the splice correction does, since the silicon detector response is falling off steeply at its long-wavelength end.
+Separately, treat 960 to 1010 nm as a weaker part of the spectrum, since the silicon detector response is falling off steeply at its long-wavelength end.

 ### Broadband albedo

 The irradiance-weighted mean of the spectral albedo.
 The weighting spectrum must be in physical
-units: **raw uplooking DN will not do**, because DN is irradiance times the instrument's spectral responsivity times integration time, and that responsivity is strongly wavelength dependent, so weighting by DN silently reweights the integral.
+units: **do not use raw uplooking DN**, because DN is irradiance times the instrument's spectral responsivity times integration time, and that responsivity is strongly wavelength dependent, so weighting by DN silently reweights the integral.

 Two sources are supported.
 A measured irradiance set, collected with the irradiance calibration loaded so the ASD writes it with the IRRADIANCE type flag.
-Or a modeled clear-sky table indexed by solar zenith angle, for days when irradiance was not measured.
+Or a modeled clear-sky table indexed by solar zenith angle, for days when irradiance was not measured (or measured w/ an uncalibrated ASD).
 For the modeled route, supply either a zenith angle directly or the site latitude, longitude and UTC offset, in which case the angle is computed per set from the file timestamps.
-ASD headers store local wall-clock time, which is why the offset is needed.
+ASD headers store local time, which is why the offset is needed.

 Two things worth knowing:

+- **The zenith angle has little practical matter for albedo, but would matter for net solar.**
-- **The zenith angle barely matters.** Weights are normalised, so only the shape of the spectrum enters, and shape changes slowly with zenith angle.
+  Weights are normalised, so only the shape of the spectrum is relevant, and shape changes slowly with zenith angle.
   Across a 25 to 50 degree table the resulting broadband albedo typically varies by under 0.001.
   Nearest-column is sufficient.
-- **Measured against modeled matters more.** Differences of a few hundredths are normal, because a clear-sky model cannot know the day's cloud, aerosol and diffuse fraction, and a bluer measured spectrum pushes snow albedo up.
-Do not mix modeled and measured results in one analysis without saying so.
+- **Use measured if you have it.** A clear-sky model cannot know the day's cloud, aerosol and diffuse fraction, and a 'bluer' measured spectrum will increase broadband albeod.
+  Do not mix modeled and measured results in one analysis.

 `ModeledIrradiance.from_csv` expects a table whose first column is wavelength and whose remaining columns are named with a zenith angle, for example `Z25`.
 Wavelength in micrometres or nanometres is detected automatically, as is whether values are spectral irradiance per nanometre or integrated per wavelength bin, since only one of those integrates to a plausible broadband total.

-Coverage: the instrument sees 350 to 2500 nm, and roughly 3 to 5 percent of incoming solar energy falls outside that window, mostly below 350 nm and above 2500 nm where snow albedo is low.
-A broadband albedo over 350 to 2500 nm therefore slightly overestimates a true 300 to 4000 nm value.
-Report the integration limits.

 ### Reflectance